floraison/fugit/README.md

 For odd Sundays, one can write `9 0 * * sun%2+1`.

-It can be combined, as in `9 0 * * sun%2,tue%3+2`, which will match every other Sunday and 1 in 3 Sundays (with an offset of 2).
+It can be combined, as in `9 0 * * sun%2,tue%3+2`, which will match every other Sunday and 1 in 3 Tuesdays (with an offset of 2).

 What does `sun%2` actually mean?
 ```ruby